-The appointment of the Inspector-General provided for in section 7(1) of the Amendment Bill has been budgeted for.
+The appointment of one or more Inspectors-General provided for in clause 5 of the Amendment Bill has been budgeted for.
 Currently there is no intention to appoint more than one Inspector-General as is possible under the same section.

-PARLIAMENTARY PROCEDURE
+PARLIAMENTARY}' PROCEDURE

-The State Law Advisers and the Department of Intelligence Services are of the opinion that the Bill must be dealt with in accordance with the procedure prescribed by section 75 of the Constitution, since it contains no provisions to which the procedure set out in section 74 or 76 of the Constitution applies.
+The State Law Advisers are of the opinion that the Bill must be dealt with in accordance with the procedure prescribed by section 75 of the Constitution, since it contains no provisions to which the procedure set out in section 74 or 76 of the Constitution applies.